tagezi/loconfunmacro/README.md

 The script creates two new files: fun_list.csv and fun_list.wiki.

 The file CSV has field separator | (vertical bar).
 It is used because other characters occur in Help text often.
-The file Wiki is the prepared wiki table as shown here: https://wiki.documentfoundation.org/User:Tagezi/CalcFunction
+The file Wiki is the prepared wiki table as shown there: https://wiki.documentfoundation.org/User:Tagezi/CalcFunction